 Once up the Via dei Sepolcri, you will come to the top of the Hill.
 Here are the remains of the Sanctuary of Apollo Temenite (Greek word "Temenos" means "sacred enclosure"), which gives its name to the whole Hill.

 Grotta del Ninfeo

 The Grotta del Ninfeo (the nymphaeum grotto) is located at the center of the Terrace of Temenite Hill.
-This man-made cave is the largest of all in the area.
-At the entrance there were statues dedicated to the Muses, three of which (dated to the 2nd century BC) are still preserved and are on display at the "Museo Archeologico Regionale Paolo Orsi".
-Inside the cave there is a fountain dedicated to the Ancient Greek cult of the nymphs, nature goddesses.
+This manufactured cave is the largest of all in the area.
+There were statues dedicated to the Muses at the entrance, three of which (dated to the 2nd century BC) are still preserved and are on display at the "Museo Archeologico Regionale Paolo Orsi".
+Inside the cave, a fountain is dedicated to the Ancient Greek cult of the nymphs, nature goddesses.
 The name nymphaeum derives from this.

-The grotto has a vaulted ceiling and inside it there is a rectangular tub in which the water is collected before cascading from a cavity located at the bottom of the rock wall.
+The grotto has a vaulted ceiling, and inside it, there is a rectangular tub in which the water is collected before cascading from a cavity located at the bottom of the rock wall.
 The water that flows into the grotto derives from two separate aqueducts, both of Greek date; one is called the Acquedotto del Ninfeo (Nymphaeum Aqueduct), while the other is the Galermi Aqueduct.
-Next to the entrance, there are some votive aedicula (votive little shrines) which were used for hero cults.
+Next to the entrance, some votive aedicula (votive little shrines) were used for hero cults.
 To the east of the grotto, the last watermill from the Spanish period remains visible even today.
 It took water from the grotto and redirected it into the theatre after using it to mill grain.

 During one of his trips to Syracuse in the second half of the 1700s, the painter Jean-Pierre Houël depicted the Grotta del Ninfeo as he found it.